helgoboss/helgobox/doc/user-guide.md

     - Otherwise you can't take advantage of ReaLearn's advanced features for sources emitting relative values, such as the "Step size" or "Speed" setting.
     - Also, preventing parameter jumps can never be as effective in absolute mode as in relative mode.
-- If there are issues, consult the "Troubleshooting" section in the first part of this guide.
+- If there are issues, consult the [Troubleshooting](#troubleshooting) section in the first part of this guide.

 Consider the following general usage hints:
 - If the device supports visual feedback and different LED colors, the LED color often depends on the target value and